 Do not take any other dietary supplements without talking with a member of your care team.
 Vitamins, minerals, and herbal or botanical (plant-based) supplements are examples of dietary supplements.

 Some people develop side effects from radiation therapy.
-The type and how severe they are depend on many things.
-These include the dose of radiation, the number of treatments, and your overall health.
+The side effects you have and how strong they are depends on many things, such as:

 With SBRT, only a small area of your body is exposed to radiation.
-This means that SBRT usually causes fewer side effects than other types of radiation therapy.
+That means SBRT usually causes fewer side effects than other types of radiation therapy.
 About half of the people who have SBRT don’t have any side effects from treatment.

-Below are the most common side effects of radiation therapy.
+Here are the most common side effects of radiation therapy.
 You may have all, some, or none of these.
-Depending on the area being treated, there may be other side effects that your doctor and nurse will discuss with you.
+Depending on the area being treated, your doctor and nurse may talk with you about other possible side effects.

 Cough or shortness of breath

-You may develop a cough or shortness of breath after your treatment is completed.
-Call your doctor or nurse if you develop these symptoms or if they become worse.
+You may start to have a cough or shortness of breath after you finish radiation therapy.
+Call your doctor or nurse if you develop these symptoms or if they get worse.

-- Don’t smoke.
-Smoking irritates the lining of your airway and causes more coughing.
+- Do not smoke.
+Smoking irritates the lining of your airway and makes you cough more.
 MSK has specialists who can help you quit smoking.
-For more information about our Tobacco Treatment Program, call 212-610-0507, or your nurse can refer you.
+To learn more about our Tobacco Treatment Program, call 212-610-0507, or your nurse can refer you.

 - Use 1 or 2 pillows to prop up your upper body while you sleep.